pgMemento/pgMemento/README.md

 3. INSERT into C
 </pre>

 For INSERTs and UPDATEs the reverse depth order is used.
-The same distinction is used when resolving self-references on tables.
-A parent element must be inserted before the tuples that are referencing it.
-The parent naturally has got a lower `audit_id` value.
-When reverting INSERTs (younger) tuples with a higher `audit_id` need to be deleted first.
-When reverting DELETEs (older) tuples with a lower `audit_id` need to be reinserted first.
-The ordering of audit_ids is partitioned by the diffenrent events.

-Reverting also works if foreign keys are set to `ON UPDATE CASCADE` or `ON DELETE CASCADE` because the `audit_tables_dependency` produces the correct order anyway and cross-referencing tuples in one table would belong to the same event.
+Reverting also works if foreign keys are set to `ON UPDATE CASCADE` or `ON DELETE CASCADE` because the `audit_tables_dependency` produces the correct order anyway.

+**NOTE**: Until v0.4, pgMemento tried to revert operations in tables with self-references through an ordering of audit_ids.
+But, since this concept would only work if hierachies have the same order, the idea was dropped.
+Now, the ID from the `row_log` table is used.
+This allows for reverting operation against any hierarchies, but **ONLY** if non-cascading foreign keys are used.
+Otherwise, the user has to write his own revert script and flip the audit_order.

 A range of transactions can be reverted by calling: